2009 Afghan presidential election: September 12 partial results

-The IEC had previously announced that it hoped to release full preliminary results, originally scheduled for September 3, on September 12, 2009, instead.
+The IEC had previously announced that it hoped to release full preliminary results, on September 12, instead.
 On that date, however, they announced that the count was still not complete and that there would be another delay, with no date known.

-The partial results released by the IEC on September 12, tallied from the ballots of 92.8% of polling stations, showed Karzai slightly further in the lead and Abdullah slightly further lagging:
+The partial results released by the IEC on September 12, tallied from the ballots of 93% of polling stations, showed Karzai slightly further in the lead and Abdullah slightly further lagging: